Ramush Haradinaj: Controversies

-In spring 2000, Ramush Haradinaj was involved in a fist fight with Russian soldiers at a KFOR checkpoint, and later that year was involved in a shootout in Strellc with members of the Musaj family (members of the FARK), which was covered up by US officials of Camp Bondsteel.
+In spring 2000, Ramush Haradinaj was involved in a fist fight with Russian soldiers at a KFOR checkpoint, and later that year was involved in a shootout in Strellc i Epërm with Sadik Musaj, member of the Musaj family (members of the FARK), which was covered up by US officials of Camp Bondsteel.
 He was injured, and sent by a US helicopter to Germany, while the location, long from US area of responsibility, was cleansed of evidence.

 It is alleged that he beat the soldiers under his command in order to maintain discipline, and was described as "a psychopath" by one of his former soldiers.

 Family and personal life

-Haradinaj's ancestors originated from Iballë, Pukë in Northern Albania, who later then migrated to Kosovo His father, mother and remaining family member still reside in the family home in the community of Glodjane.
+Haradinaj's ancestors originated from Iballë, Pukë in Northern Albania, who later then migrated to Kosovo.
+His father, mother and remaining family member still reside in the family home in the community of Glodjane.
 Ramush Haradinaj is currently married to the RTK news reporter Anita Haradinaj; they have three young children, two boys and one girl.

 Haradinaj has five brothers.
 Two of them, Luan Haradinaj and Shkelzën Haradinaj, were killed as members of the KLA during the fights with the Serbian security forces.
 In December 2002, Haradinaj's brother Daut was sentenced by a UN court in Kosovo for his involvement in the kidnapping and murder of four Kosovo Albanians, who belonged to the FARK, an armed formation of Kosovo Albanians and rivals of the KLA, to five years in prison.
 Enver Haradinaj, another brother of Ramush, was assassinated in April 2005 in a drive-by shootout in Kosovo.
 According to the UN security forces, there was a confrontation between rival Kosovo-Albanian clans.
 The youngest brother Frashër was still a student as of 2007 and worked in the service of the now former Provisional Institutions of Self-Government.
 His other brother Daut Haradinaj is today also a politician.

 Haradinaj does not consider himself as a Muslim.
 He declared, "For generations my family members were Catholics.
 I do not know why I am Muslim.
 I've never been in a mosque, nor ask for anything else".
 In an interview in Rubicon, Haradinaj expressed that "My religion is Albanianism, the best religion in the world."

 Haradinaj, a citizen of Albania, is an Albanian patriot and nationalist, and has called for further intensification of relations between the two countries.

 He speaks Serbian, having used it in interviews and speeches to the Kosovo Serb community, according to himself, to "show respect".